ONElua/ONEMenu-for-PSVita/README.md

 ![header](screenshots/1MENUVITA8.png)

+* NOTE: Translations support removed from the folder System, now the translation txt file must be uploaded to the repo Translations folder and copied manually to ux0:data/ONEMenu/lang

 ### Changelog 3.00 ###
 - Now the submenu in main screen have 2 pages (press triangle to open, and alternate pages with L and R), Same for submenu in Explorer.<br>
 - Added the option to download and install ONEMenu themes to the main screen submenu.<br>